raphael-group/LAML/README.md

   --noSilence         Assume there is no gene silencing, but allow missing data by dropout in sc-sequencing.
 Does not necessarily produce ultrametric trees, and cannot be time-scaled.
 This option has higher priority than --timescale or --ultrametric.
   --noDropout           Assume there is no sc-sequencing dropout, but allow missing data by gene silencing.
   --timescale TIMESCALE Timeframe of experiment.
 Scales ultrametric output tree branches to this timescale.
 Default: 1.0.
   --solver SOLVER       Specify a solver.
-Options are 'Scipy' or 'EM'.
+Options are 'Scipy' or 'EM' or 'fastEM-gpu' or 'fastEM-cpu'.
 Default: EM --nInitials NINITIALS    The number of initial points.
 Default: 20.
 ```

 ### Topology search
 ```
   --topology_search     Perform topology search using NNI operations.
 Always returns a fully resolved (i.e. binary) tree.